My Baking Philosophy

 There are many reasons a recipe might not work, including ingredients which are dynamic and changing.
 Even something as simple as ‘room temperature water’ will not work uniformly in a recipe regardless of where in the world you are – room temperatures (even in my own kitchen) change and vary across a day and by season, the amount of moisture already in the other ingredients being used will vary, impacting the amount of added water that might be required, and measuring cups and even scales in ordinary home kitchens are unlikely to be calibrated to the nearest millilitre.
 Flour (or white rice flour if we’re talking gf baking!) is milled to different degrees of fineness by different companies and may have absorbed different amounts of moisture from the air around it before you even start to bake with it, depending on atmospheric conditions and where and how it is stored.
 These things will impact the final bake.
 Combining the art of cooking and baking with the science will help you to deal with the natural variations in environments and ingredients and still come up with great food.

 I am a busy Mum with small children.
 Before being diagnosed with coeliac disease, I made bread very occasionally for fun, but relied heavily on shop-bought bread for toast for breakfast, sandwiches for lunch, and for quick dinner options.
 Cheap, nutritious shop-bought bread along with many other convenient, quick options are one of the things I have missed the most since my coeliac diagnosis.
 Now I feel like I spend disproportionate amounts of time each day in the kitchen.
-For the most part, I do enjoy being in the kitchen (apart from the dishes!) and it is like therapy for me.
+For the most part, I do enjoy being in the kitchen (apart from the cleaning up!) and it is like therapy for me.
 But, when it comes to making staples, like bread, I want the process to be as quick and easy as possible.
 For that reason, most of the bread recipes that I post on this website follow a ‘dump it all in the bowl and mix’ method.
 This is made possible through lots of use of instant, dried yeast, but if you can’t get that or think your yeast is getting old, you will need to activate your yeast before starting baking – to do that just mix the yeast and sugar in some or all of the liquid in the recipe, give it at least 5 minutes to make sure it is bubbly and alive, and, if so, then proceed with the recipe.

 One thing that does take more time is my choice to use individual gluten free flours and starches, instead of store-bought pre-mixes.
 I have a few reasons for this.
 First, although a single pre-blended flour can be easier, I like being able to fine-tune my end result by mixing up the flours and starches according to my needs and preferences for a particular recipe.
 Although this may involve more measuring than using a pre-blended flour, I generally add all the flours/starches at the same time to a recipe and so the amount of extra time is relatively minimal.
 The second reason is that there is huge variation in shop-bought blends within and between different countries and every blend uses different flours and starches as their base – for example, some are based primarily on rice flour whilst others are based primarily on cornflour (also called cornstarch in some countries).
 This difference can vastly affect the final product.
 By creating mostly recipes that use individual flours instead of a blend, I hope to make my recipes more accessible to people in different countries, instead of just those who can access the specific pre-blends that I might have access to.
 Third, the gluten free diet, and in particular gluten free pre-blended flours and baking, often relies heavily on very refined flours and starches.
 Whilst I use these often and find them useful, I don’t want that for the bulk of my daily diet – blending my own flours and starches as I bake gives me more flexibility to incorporate more fibre into my baking when it is appropriate for the dish I have in mind.
 Finally, most pre-blended flours seem to include different amounts of xanthan gum (a substitute for gluten, for those who don’t know) which can make it difficult to get consistent results with the same recipe and difficult to know how much added xanthan gum to specify in a recipe.
 I am also not a big fan of xanthan gum and the texture it gives to baking so prefer not to use it most of the time.
 In its place, I tend to prefer extra eggs and fats in sweet baking and binders such as psyllium husk, flax seeds and chia seeds in savoury baking like breads.
 I do use it, however, when I think it is needed for the best result.